-Chronic pain is classified as any pain that lasts for more than 6 months, and requires continued, ongoing treatment to manage.
+Chronic pain is classified as any pain that lasts for more than six months and requires continued, ongoing treatment to manage.
 The goal of any chronic pain management program should always be functional restoration.
-Considering the range of severity, chronic pain can be merely an inconvenient or it can be totally incapacitating an individual.
+Considering the range of severity, chronic pain can be merely an inconvenience or it can be totally incapacitating to an individual.

-Due to the prolonged duration of chronic pain it can also be accompanied by both a physical and emotional toll on the pain sufferer due to the prolonged duration.
+Chronic pain can also be accompanied by both a physical and emotional toll on the pain sufferer due to the prolonged duration.

 Chronic Pain Treatments